-[Insert License Type] License No. \\\\\, issued to respondent \\\\\\, is revoked.

-Respondent shall relinquish and forward or deliver their license to practice [insert: vocational nursing or as a psychiatric technician] and wall certificate to the Board within ten (10) days of the effective date of this Decision.
-Respondent may not reapply or petition the Board for reinstatement of their revoked license for [insert applicable time period of one year or three years as set forth in BPC sections 2878.7 (Vocational Nurses) or 4524 [Psychiatric Technicians]] from the effective date of this Decision.

-Respondent shall pay to the Board its costs of investigation and prosecution in the amount of \$ within thirty (30) days of the effective date of this Decision.

-Option: As a condition precedent to reinstatement of their revoked license, Respondent shall reimburse the Board for its costs of investigation and prosecution in the amount of \$\\\\\.
-Said amount shall be paid in full prior to the reinstatement of their license unless otherwise ordered by the Board.
+9. Any other information that Respondent would like to submit that shows Respondent has worked to correct any unprofessional conduct or deficiencies charged in the Accusation or Statement of Issues.
+Any evic dence submitted to the Board will be subject to verification by Board staff.
+MODEL ORDERS A. Licen see Revocat ion of License [Insert Lic cense Type] License No, issued to respondent, is revoked. psychiat Decision applicat dent shall relinquish and forward or deliver their license to practice [insert: vocational nursing or as a ric technician] and wall certificate to the Board within ten (10) days of the effective date of this a.
+Respondent may not reapply or petition the Board for reinstatement of their revoked license for [insertine period of one year or three years as set forth in BPC sections 2878.7 (Vocational Nurses) or 4524 tric Technicians)] from the effective date of this Decision. = dent shall pay to the Board its costs of investigation and prosecution in the amount of \$ within a days of the effective date of this Decision.
+Board fo As a condition precedent to reinstatement of their revoked license, Respondent shall reimburse the or its costs of investigation and prosecution in the amount of \$ Said amount shall be paid in further reinstatement of their license unless otherwise ordered by the Board.